Misaka-19090/Misaka-19090.github.io/_pages/about.md

 ## About me

-I am a PhD candidate at University of Technology Sydney.
+I am a junior economc researcher.
+I completed a PhD in Economics at the University of Technology Sydney in 2024.

 ## Research interests